agoschie/SWS-Compatible-Subclassing/README.md

 # LRESULT Goschie_DefSubclassProcA(HWND hwnd, UINT msg, WPARAM wParam, LPARAM lParam)
 Calls the next window procedure in the call chain.
 Typically use this to return from SUBCLASSPROC functions.
+- This should automatically handle deleting the thunk that heads the call chain before calling the original window procedure if msg is WM_NCDESTROY, the final window message before destruction